GioCer73/Link_Prediction_PlosOne/README.md

 2. This DO-file uses the Stata ADO-file "c_ml_stata.ado".
    This file must be located into the Stata subdirectory "ado\plus\c".
-   For example, in my Mac, this is the name of the directory:
+   For example, in my Mac, this is the name of this directory:
-   "/Users/cerulli/Library/Application Support/Stata/ado/plus/c"
+   "/Users/cerulli/Library/Application Support/Stata/ado/plus/c".

 3. The ADO-file "c_ml_stata.ado" calls Python scripts performing the different classifiers (learners) estimated in the paper.
 These scripts have extension ".py" and are all contained into the "Python_learners" folder.
 You must cut and paste these Python scripts into the Stata sub-directory "ado/plus/py".
-For example, in my Mac, this is the name of the directory:
+For example, in my Mac, this is the name of this directory:
-   "/Users/cerulli/Library/Application Support/Stata/ado/plus/py"
+   "/Users/cerulli/Library/Application Support/Stata/ado/plus/py".

 IMPORTANT: if you do not know where your Stata "ado\plus" directory is located, you must type the command:
 . sysdir